Yvand/Hugo-EntraCP/content/docs-azurecp/usage/install.md

   # Then run Install-SPSolution (without -Local) to deploy solution globally (on all servers that run service "Microsoft SharePoint Foundation Web Application"):
   Install-SPSolution -Identity "AzureCP.wsp" -GACDeployment
   ```

-  - __Safe__ method: Recommended for production environments with multiple servers:
+  - **Safe** method: Recommended for production environments with multiple servers:

-  {{< callout context="caution" title="Important" icon="alert-triangle" >}} Run this script on ALL SharePoint servers running the service \"Microsoft SharePoint Foundation Web Application\" and/or the central administration, sequentially (not in parallel), starting with the server running the central administration. {{< /callout >}}
+  {{< callout context="caution" title="Important" icon="outline/alert-triangle" >}} Run this script on ALL SharePoint servers running the service \"Microsoft SharePoint Foundation Web Application\" and/or the central administration, sequentially (not in parallel), starting with the server running the central administration. {{< /callout >}}

   ```powershell
   <#